sampl/protolang/contributing.md

 ## Other help

 - **Language practice partners** (coming soon) - No matter what language you speak, you can make yourself available to Protolang users who want to practice.
 Sometimes they will be trying to learn your language and you can split your time equally; others may give their time generously.
-- **Community moderators** (coming soon) - If you’ve been active with us for a few months, consider applying to be one of our community moderators
 - **Surprise us!** - Is there something else you think you can add to the project?
 [Get in touch](https://protolang.com/contact/) and let us know!

 ## Notes